How to Install STAINMASTER® Luxury Vinyl Flooring

 **TIP: Cut a piece of cardboard at 14 inches so you do not have to measure out 14 inches on every first piece of a row.
 Simply line up the cardboard piece with the end of the blank and mark where it ends.
 There are your 14 inches!

-How to Install the Luxury Vinyl Planks
+How To Install Click And Lock Luxury Vinyl Planks

 To connect and install the STAINMASTER® PetProtect™ luxury vinyl pieces, a click and lock system is used.
 There’s a locking mechanism on the bottom of the vinyl piece in the upper row and the right side of the piece in the same row.
 The next piece to be installed will be clicking into this locking mechanism.

 We found it best to hold the vinyl piece at a 20-degree angle, connecting the click and lock pieces and pushing down on the edges until we heard the pop sound.
-There still be a little adjusting to do.
+There still may be a little adjusting to do.

 Fixing Gaps Between Planks